vtex-apps/store-locator/docs/README.md

 > ⚠️ This app is no longer maintained by VTEX.
 This means support and maintenance are no longer provided.

-The Store Locator app fetches the Pickup point data in order to display address location for retail stores.
+The Store Locator app fetches pickup point data to display the location of retail stores.

 ![store-list](https://user-images.githubusercontent.com/52087100/99975140-9f809500-2d80-11eb-87ce-2f9cfcf567d6.png)
 ![store-detail](https://user-images.githubusercontent.com/52087100/99975130-9abbe100-2d80-11eb-95ac-49ea37490c50.png)